bruce-hill/tomo/docs/text.md

 - `text`: The text in which to perform replacements.
 - `pattern`: The pattern to be replaced.
 - `replacement`: The text to replace the pattern with.
-- `placeholder`: If non-empty, the replacement text will have occurrences of the placeholder pattern replaced with the matching text.
+- `backref`: If non-empty, the replacement text will have occurrences of this pattern followed by a number replaced with the corresponding backreference.
+  By default, the backreference pattern is a single backslash, so backreferences look like `\0`, `\1`, etc.

+**Backreferences**
+If a backreference pattern is in the replacement, then that backreference is replaced with the corresponding group from the matching text.
+Backreference `0` is the entire matching text, backreference `1` is the first matched group, and so on.
+Literal text is not captured for backreferences, only named group captures (`{foo}`), quoted captures (`"?"`), and nested group captures (`(?)`).
+For quoted and nested group captures, the backreference refers to the *inside* of the capture without the enclosing punctuation.

+If you need to insert a digit immediately after a backreference, you can use an optional semicolon: `\1;2` (backref 1, followed by the replacement text`"2"`).

 **Returns:**
 The text with occurrences of the pattern replaced.